anytizer/hosted-content-importer.wp/hosted-content-importer/readme.txt

 == Description ==

-It imports third party hosted contents within WordPress blog texts.
-You define from which url/resource to fetch the content.
-The source may be editable by anyone else whom you trust.
+It imports third party hosted contents within WordPress blog.
+You can define from which url/resource to fetch the content.
+The original source may be editable by anyone else whom you trust.
 Thus, it logically empowers you to allow other users to externally edit a particular section of your blogs.
-And, you do not have to give them any access to your website.
+And, you do not have to give them any access credentials of your website.

 After installation, use shortcode tag `[third]` with few parameters as:

 `[third source="markdown" id="https://goo.gl/UpclKH" section=""]`

+ * `source` is a content processor type.
+ * `id` is a URL or ID given by the third parties.
+ * `section` is an optional parameter to access deeper content.
+ * `cache` is a boolean directive whether to reuse the cached content.

 It will then embed remote markdown content inside your blog.
 Additionally, it will convert the text into HTML using <a href="https://github.com/erusev/parsedown">Parsedown</a>.